neuviemeporte/f15se2-ex/README.md

 }
 ```

 With this, I run `cmake --preset windows-clang` followed by `cmake --build build` to obtain `build/f15se2.exe`.

+Building with MSVC should also work.

 ## Running

-After building, either drop the resulting binary into a directory with the game assets, or use the `--game` command line option or the `F15SE2_DIR` environmental variable to set the assets' location.
+After building, either drop the resulting binary into a directory with the game assets, use the `--game` command line option or the `F15SE2_DIR` environmental variable to set the assets' location.

-On Windows, it also needs `SDL3.dll` from `SDL3-3.4.10\x86_64-w64-mingw32\bin` in the same directory to run.